TamimEhsan/interview-questions-bangladesh/docs/companies/revesystems.md

 <article>

 What models are used in the Software development life cycle?
-Please tell me about the waterfall model.
+Please tell us about the waterfall model.

 </article>